Dimensions will be taking place in Fort Punta Christo, near Pula, from 30th August to 4th September 2017.

 Pula Airport is the nearest to the Festival site and is therefore the best airport to fly to.
-Many airlines now fly from the UK to Pula, including Ryanair from London Stansted; Thomsonfly from London Gatwick, Bristol, Birmingham and Manchester; and Jet2.com from Manchester, Leeds Bradford and Edinburgh.
+Many airlines now fly from the UK to Pula, including British Airways from London Heathrow; Easyjet and Norwegian from London Gatwick; Ryanair from London Stansted; Thomson from London Gatwick, Bristol, Birmingham and Manchester; and Jet2.com from London Stansted, Manchester, Leeds Bradford and Edinburgh.
 Aer Lingus also fly from Dublin to Pula.

 There are buses that transfer you from the airport to the main bus station in Pula, from where you can make your way to the Festival site.